Skip to main content

 Biographical Note: Margery Watson

-Margery Watson worked as a draftperson on the design team for the P-51 Mustang during World War II.
+Margery Watson worked as a draftsperson on the design team for the P-51 Mustang during World War II.

-Watson was born in Chicago, Illinois in 1926 and grew up in Pasadena, California.
+Margery Watson was born in Chicago, Illinois on July 29, 1926 to Edward E. Watson and Adrienne Moody.
+She grew up in Pasadena, California.
 While attending the Pasadena Polytechnical Institute in 1943, she was hired to be a draftsperson at North American Aviation (NAA) in Inglewood, California.
 She worked with the design team headed by Edgar Schmued, test pilots and ground crew involved in the development of the P-51 Mustang during World War II.
-Her specialty was the numerous modifications to the P-51 radiator scoop, her favorite drafting tool being the french curve.
+Her specialty was the numerous modifications to the P-51 radiator scoop, her favorite drafting tool being the French curve.
 She and the design team added their new designs and performed tests on a prototype P-51 nicknamed "Baby," her favorite aircraft of her time at NAA.

 Watson left NAA in 1945 when she married United States Marine Edward Fuchs.
-She passed away in San Francisco, California in 1992.
+She passed away in San Francisco, California on October 19, 1992.

 Found in 1 Collection or Record: